CryptoDevTV/CDAF/README.md

 *Indicators:*

-Q2.7.2.1 - Does repository has any dependents?
+Q2.7.2.1 - Does repository have any dependents?

 * [ ] `YES`
 * [ ] `NO`